MilijanTeacher/Ping-Pong/README.md

 # Ping-Pong
-This is my first git hub projects
+This is my first git hub projects in Algorithmics projects.